falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 :delivery: Deliver your comments on Teams with the filename `Rice Farming Team XX comments by Team YY.docx`.
-Copy the DOCX into your team's channel / Unit02 (folder for this unit).
+Copy the DOCX into your team XX's channel / Unit02 (folder for this unit).
 <!-- Store it under `Files > Unit 1... > Diagrams with Comments`. -->